jcheigh/Deep-Learning-Practice/README.md

 February 9th, 2023- Didn't do too much the last few days (sick/lazy).
 Read a few short articles by [Run:ai](https://www.run.ai/) on GPUs for data parallelism and how to utilize with Keras.
 For my Cube project I continued working on the MCTS class (also created a fairly simple node class to support the MCTS).

+March 6th, 2023- Haven't written in this in a while... hopefully will start updating this soon.
+Since my last post I finished my Rubik's Cube project (at least a draft that I don't plan on returning to anytime soon).
+For now I've been going through different courses at school (a Deep Learning course and a Big Data Analysis course).
+I'm also beginning to relearn some fundamental topics in Probability (looking at [Harvard's Stat 110](https://projects.iq.harvard.edu/stat110/home) and Probability and Random Processes by Grimmett).
+I'm also working through [Berkeley's CS 285 Deep Reinforcement Learning course](https://rail.eecs.berkeley.edu/deeprlcourse/).